visual-layer/visuallayer/README.md

 ## Usage

 ### Loading
-To list all datasets supported by `visuallayer` run
+To list all datasets supported by `visuallayer` from the datasets zoo, run:

 ```python
 import visuallayer as vl
 vl.datasets.zoo.list_datasets()
 ```

-which outputs:
+which currently outputs:

 ```shell
 ['vl-oxford-iiit-pets',